RefrosJob/enefit-react-assignment/README.md

 What I didn't really do that well:

 - Error handling is lacking in all the wrong places, especially login screen.
 - Unit tests won me.
-It complains about not knowing what localstorage is, while it's in jsDon env.
-I give up.
+It complains about not knowing what localstorage is, while it's in jsDom env.
+I give up for today.

 *Could be worse*